A. J. Burnett: Pittsburgh Pirates

 On August 16, 2012, Burnett was pitching in an afternoon game at PNC Park against the Los Angeles Dodgers.
-In an earlier at bat, Hanley Ramirez hit a home run and performed a celebration by making circles over his eyes with his fingers.
-Burnett thought that Ramirez was "showing him up" and became upset.

-In Ramirez' next at-bat, Burnett struck him out and told Ramirez to "sit the fuck down."
+In an earlier at-bat, Hanley Ramirez hit a home run and performed a celebration right after rounding second base by using his index fingers and thumbs to form circles over his eyes while looking over at his teammates.
+Burnett thought that Ramirez was "showing him up" and became upset by the gesture.
+In Ramirez' next at-bat, Burnett struck him out to end the inning and then, while walking back to the Pirates dugout, yelled at Ramirez to "sit the fuck down."
 The exchange was captured on AT&T SportsNet Pittsburgh, and fans immediately realized what was said.
 "Sit the F*** Down" became a hashtag, meme, rallying cry, and t-shirt all around Pittsburgh.
 The phrase helped to establish a clothing brand, Pittsburgh Clothing Company, that still operates today.

 On April 1, 2013, Burnett tied Bob Veale (1965) and John Candelaria (1983) for the franchise's opening day record with 10 strikeouts in a 3–1 loss to the Chicago Cubs.
-On June 13, 2013, Burnett was placed on the 15-day DL due to a Grade 1 calf tear; he returned on July 7.
-Burnett would finish the 2013 season, with a 10–11 record despite an ERA of 3.30 in 30 games started, 192 innings pitched with 209 strikeouts (his most since 2008 and the second highest season total of his career) and 67 walks, and a WHIP of 1.215.
+On June 13, Burnett was placed on the 15-day DL due to a Grade 1 calf tear; he returned on July 7.
+Burnett would finish the 2013 season with a 10–11 record despite an ERA of 3.30 in 30 games started, 192 innings pitched with 209 strikeouts (his most since 2008 and the second highest season total of his career) and 67 walks, and a WHIP of 1.215.
 After the Pirates were eliminated from the postseason, Burnett stated that he would either return to Pittsburgh, or retire.
 Burnett remained a free agent as spring training got underway, and this is when he made his decision to play, rather than retire.
 Although he decided to play, it would not be with the Pirates.
 Burnett signed a contract with the Philadelphia Phillies.